 Prepare in advance

 You know the celebrations are around, so be in full preparation mode to help your dog stay calm during the fireworks time.
-Make arrangements for your dog to stay at someplace away from the noise of the crackers, maybe family member who stays outskirts in the countryside or a dog day care which have provisions to keep the dogs away from all the noise.
+Make arrangements for your dog to stay someplace away from the noise of the crackers, maybe a family member who stays outskirts of the countryside or a dog daycare which have provisions to keep the dogs away from all the noise.